top of page

 To support a strong immune system:

-• Feed a high-quality, nutritionally complete poultry feed (keep treats to a minimum or even better, none at all.
+• Feed a high-quality, nutritionally complete poultry feed in a pellet or crumble, not a laying mash (keep treats to a minimum or even better, none at all.
 Offer them their chicken feed instead, in the same way you present them their treats)

 • Provide clean, fresh water at all times

-• Offer crushed oyster shell separately for calcium regulation
+• Offer crushed oyster shell separately available free-choice for calcium regulation

 • Maintain clean housing and low stress